heykiditsaaron/coffer-minecraft/docs/WORKFLOW.md

 PHASE-BASED EXECUTION
 ---------------------

-Work is divided into PHASES.
+Work is divided into PHASES (e.g., Phase 3C, Phase 3D).

 Each phase:
 - has a narrow scope,
 - introduces one category of truth,